SCCapstone/DKMS/README.md

 # Testing

-The unit tests use the regexep '*.test.ts'
+The unit tests use the regexep '*.ct.tsx'
-The e2e tests are in '/cypress/e2e'.
+The beavior tests are in '/cypress/e2e'.

 ## Testing Technology